Arkansas Post: Third location

-Spanish ownership (1763–1802)
+Spanish jurisdiction (1763–1802)

 After the British defeated the French in the Seven Years' War and gained most of their North American territories east of the Mississippi, France ceded the area west of the Mississippi to Spain.
 This was in exchange for the British to gain land in Spanish Florida and give up any claims to Cuba.
 The post was officially ceded to Spain in 1763, but Spain did not take up its administration until 1771.

 Initially, the Spanish kept the post at the third site and built the first Fort Carlos there to defend it.
 The majority of the post's population remained French.
 This reality complicated Spain's effort for diplomacy.
 In 1772, Commander Fernando de Leyba was ordered to assert dominance over the local French and to reduce the amount of feasts and gifts they provided for the local Quapaw, as it was costing the colonial government too much.
 The Quapaw nearly came to blows with the Spanish, but eventually Commander Leyba conceded to previous practice and restored the goods, and conflict was avoided.